-Classrooms are all most of us know, and it usually takes a year or two to let go of them.
 Having books for every school subject felt good for about two days into our actual school experience, and after that it was a continual (and failing) struggle to work everything in during the allotted time while keeping it fun and interesting.
-Meanwhile I was re-reading the Raymond & Dorothy Moore books that had attracted me to homeschooling in the first place: Home-Grown Kids, Home-Spun Schools, and Better Late Than Early.
+Meanwhile I was re-reading the Raymond and Dorothy Moore books that had attracted me to homeschooling in the first place: Home-Grown Kids, Home-Spun Schools, and Better Late Than Early.
 The Moores took the view, which they claimed was backed by extensive scientific research, that children are pushed into formal schooling too early.
-If parents would only wait until age ten or even twelve to start textbooks and lessons, the children soon catch up and even surpass their public-school peers without the classroom fatigue that’s already set in among the average fourth-grader.
+When parents wait until age ten or even twelve to start textbooks and planned lessons, the children soon catch up and even surpass their public-school peers without the classroom fatigue that’s already wearied the average fourth-grader.

-Maybe it’s because they got to me first, but this attitude always made sense to me.
+Maybe it’s because the Moore’s got to me first, but their approach made sense to me then, and still does.
 It might have been a generational thing, too: my ex-hippie pals and I had crawled out of the sixties with our brains still intact (or mostly).
-We invented laid-back, man.
-Once the shock of transition from school to home had worn off a little, I was able to start dismantling the hasty textbook structure in favor of a more casual approach.
+We invented laid-back, man . . .
+Once the shock of transition from school to home had worn off a little, I began to slowly dismantle the hasty textbook structure in favor of a more casual approach.

 On a slightly more somber note, see my reflections on homeschool “success” and “failure” in The Graduate.
 Regarding that multi-armed beast, curriculum: last summer I talked about my laid-back approach to teaching composition.
-In the near future, I’ll lay back on grammar!
+And here, I lay back on grammar!